Saltfarmer/BBC-recommendation-system/README.md

 ![image](img-5.png)

 Finally, the user also can get a different type of recommendation looking at the same category of content.
-It will give the user more recommendations and more controls from user.
+It will give the user more recommendations and more autonomy from the user.

 ## Conclusion